TBeijen/tbnl-hugo/content/post/2018-12-07-devopscon18-munich.md

 Audi Business Innovation GmbH provides teams with a Kubernetes environment.
 Of course this didn't happen overnight and the road to it had it's share of bumps.
 In this talk a set of principles were outlined that will help any team that runs Kubernetes.

 * Audi's stack includes: Kops, Sonarqube, Artifactory, Sonatype Nexus.
-* Early-stage outages were related to in-place cluster upgrades, romana network plugin error, ingress/egress down.
+* Early-stage outages were related to in-place cluster upgrades, Romana network plugin error, ingress/egress down.
 * Audi mixes Kubernetes applications with AWS managed services such as RDS.
 * "Technology scales.
 Knowledge and people should scale as well".
 * Define service risk and recovery objectives.